Skip to content

 # Interactive setup

-redisctl profile add my-enterprise-profile --enterprise
+redisctl profile set my-enterprise-profile --type enterprise

 # Or provide credentials directly

-redisctl profile add my-enterprise-profile --enterprise \
+redisctl profile set my-enterprise-profile --type enterprise \

 --url https://your-cluster:9443 \